jbkim1999/shall_we_move/README.md

-# Shall We Move - Working Demo of Move Object in NFT trading market (Hackathon Edition)
+# Shall We Move
+## Working Demo of Move Object in game item trading market

 ![move_demo](https://github.com/jbkim1999/shall_we_move/assets/47150423/c82d5a15-7912-4f66-84c6-287a5570beee)